Ana-Niko-byte/zenlist/README.md

 6. Press Enter - you now have a cloned version of your github repository.

 # Future Development
+Email Notifications for approaching tasks.
+This was going to be implemented with Celery, Redis, and django-celery-beat, but the emails weren't sending for some reason.

 # Credits
 For help with Django [queries](https://docs.djangoproject.com/en/5.0/topics/db/queries/).